Ukraine: 5 dead in crash of chartered plane low on fuel

 The regional emergency service said in a statement that emergency workers rescued three people from the wreckage who were hospitalized with injuries.

-The Infrastructure Ministry said the plane was traveling from Vigo in Spain to Istanbul and planned a refuelling stop in Lviv.
+The Infrastructure Ministry said the plane was traveling from Vigo in northwestern Spain to Istanbul and planned a refuelling stop in Lviv.
 Ukrainian news reports said it crashed 1.5 kilometers (less than a mile) from the runway.

+Spanish airport operator AENA confirmed that the cargo flight UKL4050 operated by Ukraine Air Alliance had departed from Vigo airport just after midnight on Friday.
+The cargo plane had arrived in Vigo a day earlier from Toulouse, France.

+The Ministry of Foreign Affairs said there was no initial indication that any of the victims or survivors was Spanish.